dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 As usual, we define type inference for record expressions with respect to a context type schema which is determined by the surrounding context of the inferred expression.

+For convenience, we generally write function types with all named parameters in an unspecified canonical order, and similarly for the named fields of record types.
+In all cases unless otherwise specifically called out, order of named parameters and fields is semantically irrelevant: any two types with the same named parameters (named fields, respectively) are considered the same type.

+Similarly, function and method invocations with named arguments and records with named field entries are written with their named entries in an unspecified canonical order and position.
+Unless otherwise called out, position of named entries is semantically irrelevant, and all invocations and record literals with the same named entries (possibly in different orders or locations) and the same positional entries are considered equivalent.

-Given a type schema `K` and a record expression `E` of the general form `(e0, ..., en, d0 : t0, ..., dm : tm)`, then inference proceeds as follows.
+Given a type schema `K` and a
+record expression `E` of the general form `(e0, ..., en, d0 : t0, ..., dm :
+tm)`, then inference proceeds as follows.

 If `K` is a record type schema of the form `(K0, ..., Kn, {d0 : P0, ...., dm :
 Pm})`, then: